Zplusdragon/PLIP/README.md

 * 🔥[05.31] The pre-trained model and **zero-shot inference** code are released !

 ## SYNTH-PEDES
 SYNTH-PEDES is by far the largest person dataset with textual descriptions without any human annotation effort.
 Every person image has 2 or 3 different texutal descriptions and 6 attribute annotations.
 The dataset is released at [Baidu Yun](https://pan.baidu.com/s/11jQ3gvkn77b3jjVx-quQxQ?pwd=1037).

+**Note that SYNTH-PEDES can only be used for research, any commercial usage is forbidden.**

 This is the comparison of SYNTH-PEDES with other popular datasets.
 <div align="center"><img src="assets/SYNTH-PEDES.png" width="900"></div>